 Radon gas in Canada

 Canada contains many radon-generating regions and, regrettably, our built environment (our homes, schools, workplaces, etc.) has been constructed in such a way that it has concentrated radon to unnaturally high levels within indoor air.
-There are three factors needed to incur hazardous radon exposure:
+The three factors or ingredients needed to incur hazardous radon exposure are:

 How does Canada compare to the rest of the world?

 Through the Evict Radon National Study, we have identified the people of Canada as having the third highest radon exposure in the world.
-This means that Canadians are in fact having radon exposures known to increase our lifetime risk of lung cancer.
+This means that Canadians are having radon exposures known to increase their lifetime risk of lung cancer.

 Why is Canada so high?